Family Tree Researcher available to research your family history!

-This page explains how www.familyresearcher.co.uk, which is owned by Jane Hewitt Family Tree Researcher, uses any information you give to us, and the ways in which we protect your privacy.
+This page explains how www.familyresearcher.co.uk, which is owned by Jane Hewitt Family Tree Researcher (the data controller), uses any information you give to us, and the ways in which we protect your privacy.

 We collect two kinds of information from visitors to www.familyresearcher.co.uk: information you provide to us when you commission research, and logs of activity on our website.